XX3E/xx3e.github.io/docs/writeups/picoCTF/Forensics/scan_suprise.md

 # Scan Suprise

 {: .ctf }
 > _I've gotten bored of handing out flags as text.
-Wouldn't it be cool if they were an image instead?
-You can download the challenge files here:_
+Wouldn't it be cool if they were an image instead?_

 In this CTF i was suprised with a file named *flag.png*.
 After opening it i found a qr code.
 Because it is not always possible to open and scan with a camera i searched for a solution to extract the flag from my terminal.